BitMind-AI/subnet-io-registry/README.md

 5. Test your changes locally before submitting a PR

+6. Validate your OpenAPI specification using the ReadMe.io validator (see [docs/README.md](docs/README.md) for detailed instructions)

-6. Submit a pull request to the `staging` branch with your changes
+7. Submit a pull request to the `staging` branch with your changes

 ## Removing a Subnet